-Buildings are for people,
+Buildings are built for people -

 "Buildings Are for People" addresses the architectural design process.
 It seeks more relevance for architecture's interaction with people and the locale and explores how to utilize a building's surfaces, shape and materiality to achieve people-friendly architecture that synergizes with our natural environment.